 - We will send you a letter acknowledging receipt of your complaint within 3 working days of receiving it, enclosing a copy of this procedure.

 - We will then investigate your complaint.
-This will normally involve passing your complaint to Tim Harris (or Paul Scholey or Martin Bare if he is not available).
-He will then review the file and speak to the person who acted for you.
+This will normally involve passing your complaint to Laura Nabozny or Tim Harris (or Paul Scholey if they are not available).
+They will then review the file and speak to the person who acted for you.

 - You will then receive a detailed written reply to your complaint, including any suggestions for resolving it where appropriate, within 21 days of the date of the acknowledgement letter.